 In 2015, we set a goal for 2020 to reduce the rolling resistance of our product range by 7% compared to the 2013 baseline, thereby creating a decrease of 500 million kg in CO2 emissions from traffic.
 We reached this goal clearly ahead of schedule.

 We have reduced the rolling resistance by 8.5% on average since 2013.

 TIRE'S MOST SIGNIFICANT ENVIRONMENTAL IMPACT: FUEL CONSUMPTION DURING DRIVING

 In EU, traffic is estimated to form around 24% of the greenhouse gas emissions.
 The target is to reduce GHG emissions by 20% by 2020 compared with the levels of 1990.
-Stricter targets set by EU will apply from 2021 on.

 Carbon dioxide is the most significant greenhouse gas generated by traffic.
 Fuel consumption during driving is the single most significant environmental impact over a tire’s service life.